27.1: Regulation of Gene Expression in Bacteria

 Introduction

 Genomic DNA contains both structural genes, which encode products that serve as cellular structures or enzymes, and regulatory genes, which encode products that regulate gene expression.
 The expression of a gene is a highly regulated process.
-Whereas regulating gene expression in multicellular organisms allows for cellular differentiation, in single-celled organisms like prokaryotes, it primarily ensures that a cell’s resources are not wasted making proteins that the cell does not need at that time.
+Whereas regulating gene expression in multicellular organisms enables cellular differentiation, in single-celled organisms like prokaryotes, it primarily ensures that a cell’s resources are not wasted on making proteins it does not need at that time.

-Elucidating the mechanisms controlling gene expression is important to the understanding of human health.
+Elucidating the mechanisms that control gene expression is crucial to understanding human health.
 Malfunctions in this process in humans lead to the development of cancer and other diseases.
-Understanding the interaction between the gene expression of a pathogen and that of its human host is important for the understanding of a particular infectious disease.
+Understanding the interaction between a pathogen's gene expression and that of its human host is crucial to understanding a particular infectious disease.
 Gene regulation involves a complex web of interactions within a given cell among signals from the cell’s environment, signaling molecules within the cell, and the cell’s DNA.
-These interactions lead to the expression of some genes and the suppression of others, depending on circumstances.
+These interactions result in the expression of specific genes and the suppression of others, depending on the circumstances.

-Prokaryotes and eukaryotes share some similarities in their mechanisms to regulate gene expression; however, gene expression in eukaryotes is more complicated because of the temporal and spatial separation between the processes of transcription and translation.
-Thus, although most regulation of gene expression occurs through transcriptional control in prokaryotes, regulation of gene expression in eukaryotes occurs at the transcriptional level and post-transcriptionally (after the primary transcript has been made).
+Prokaryotes and eukaryotes share similarities in gene expression regulation; however, in eukaryotes, gene expression is more complex due to the temporal and spatial separation between transcription and translation.
+Thus, although most gene expression regulation in prokaryotes occurs at the transcriptional level, in eukaryotes it occurs at the transcriptional and post-transcriptional levels (after the primary transcript has been made).

-In bacteria and archaea, structural proteins with related functions are usually encoded together within the genome in a block called an operon and are transcribed together under the control of a single promoter, resulting in the formation of a polycistronic transcript, as shown in Figure \(\PageIndex{1}\).
-In this way, regulation of the transcription of all of the structural genes encoding the enzymes that catalyze the many steps in a single biochemical pathway can be controlled simultaneously, because they will either all be needed at the same time, or none will be needed.
-For example, in E. coli, all of the structural genes that encode enzymes needed to use lactose as an energy source are encoded next to each other in the lactose (or lac) operon under the control of a single promoter, the lac promoter.
-French scientists François Jacob (1920–2013) and Jacques Monod at the Pasteur Institute were the first to show the organization of bacterial genes into operons, through their studies on the lac operon of E. coli.
+In bacteria and archaea, structural proteins with related functions are typically encoded together in a genomic block known as an operon.
+They are transcribed together under the control of a single promoter, resulting in the formation of a polycistronic transcript, as shown in Figure \(\PageIndex{1}\).
+In this way, the regulation of transcription for all the structural genes encoding the enzymes that catalyze the many steps in a single biochemical pathway can be controlled simultaneously, because they will either all be needed at the same time or none will be required.
+For example, in E. coli, all the structural genes that encode enzymes needed to utilize lactose as an energy source are clustered together in the lactose (or lac) operon, under the control of a single promoter, the lac promoter.
+French scientists François Jacob (1920–2013) and Jacques Monod, at the Pasteur Institute, were the first to demonstrate the organization of bacterial genes into operons through their studies on the lac operon of E. coli.
 For this work, they won the Nobel Prize in Physiology or Medicine in 1965.

 Each operon includes DNA sequences that influence its own transcription; these are located in a region called the regulatory region.
-The regulatory region includes the promoter and the region surrounding the promoter, to which transcription factors, proteins encoded by regulatory genes, can bind.
-Transcription factors influence the binding of RNA polymerase to the promoter and allow its progression to transcribe structural genes.
+The regulatory region encompasses the promoter and the surrounding region to which transcription factors and proteins encoded by regulatory genes can bind.
+Transcription factors influence RNA polymerase binding to the promoter, allowing transcription to proceed and structural genes to be transcribed.
 A repressor is a transcription factor that suppresses the transcription of a gene in response to an external stimulus by binding to a DNA sequence within the regulatory region called the operator, which is located between the RNA polymerase binding site of the promoter and the transcriptional start site of the first structural gene.
 Repressor binding physically blocks RNA polymerase from transcribing structural genes.
-Conversely, an activator is a transcription factor that increases the transcription of a gene in response to an external stimulus by facilitating RNA polymerase binding to the promoter.
+Conversely, an activator is a transcription factor that increases gene transcription in response to an external stimulus by facilitating RNA polymerase binding to the promoter.
 An inducer, a third type of regulatory molecule, is a small molecule that either activates or represses transcription by interacting with a repressor or an activator.

-In prokaryotes, there are examples of operons whose gene products are required rather consistently and whose expression, therefore, is unregulated.
+In prokaryotes, there are operons whose gene products are consistently required and whose expression, therefore, is not regulated.
 Such operons are constitutively expressed, meaning they are transcribed and translated continuously to provide the cell with constant intermediate levels of the protein products.
 Such genes encode enzymes involved in housekeeping functions required for cellular maintenance, including DNA replication, repair, and expression, as well as enzymes involved in core metabolism.
 In contrast, other prokaryotic operons are expressed only when needed and are regulated by repressors, activators, and inducers.

 Prokaryotic operons are commonly controlled by the binding of repressors to operator regions, thereby preventing the transcription of the structural genes.
 Such operons are classified as either repressible operons or inducible operons.
 Repressible operons, like the tryptophan (trp) operon, typically contain genes encoding enzymes required for a biosynthetic pathway.
 As long as the product of the pathway, like tryptophan, continues to be required by the cell, a repressible operon will continue to be expressed.
-However, when the product of the biosynthetic pathway begins to accumulate in the cell, removing the need for the cell to continue to make more, the expression of the operon is repressed.
-Conversely, inducible operons, like the lac operon of E. coli, often contain genes encoding enzymes in a pathway involved in the metabolism of a specific substrate like lactose.
-These enzymes are only required when that substrate is available, thus expression of the operons is typically induced only in the presence of the substrate.
+However, when the product of the biosynthetic pathway begins to accumulate in the cell, eliminating the need for the cell to continue producing more of it, the expression of the operon is repressed.
+Conversely, inducible operons, such as the lac operon of E. coli, often encode enzymes involved in a pathway that metabolizes a specific substrate, such as lactose.
+These enzymes are required only when the substrate is available; thus, operon expression is typically induced only in its presence.

 The trp Operon - A Repressible Operon

-When tryptophan is not present in the cell, the repressor by itself does not bind to the operator; therefore, the operon is active and tryptophan is synthesized.
-However, when tryptophan accumulates in the cell, two tryptophan molecules bind to the trp repressor molecule, which changes its shape, allowing it to bind to the trp operator.
+When tryptophan is not present in the cell, the repressor binds to the operator by itself; therefore, the operon is active, and tryptophan is synthesized.
+However, when tryptophan accumulates in the cell, two tryptophan molecules bind to the trp repressor, changing its shape and allowing it to bind to the trp operator.
 This binding of the active form of the trp repressor to the operator blocks RNA polymerase from transcribing the structural genes, stopping the expression of the operon.
 Thus, the actual product of the biosynthetic pathway controlled by the operon regulates the expression of the operon.

 Figure \(\PageIndex{2}\): The Trp Operon.
 Parker, N., et. al. (2019) Microbiology.
 Openstax